venasolutions/bosk/docs/guide.md

 3. If they differ, make changes to the local state to make it match the desired state

 This style leads to more stable systems than imperative-style hooks that respond to bosk updates by issuing arbitrary imperative commands.

+#### Avoid recursive data structures

+Having a node of some type contain a descendant node of the same type is usually a code smell in a Bosk state tree.
+Recursive structures require the application to create an unlimited number of `Reference`s dynamically (for example, `/root/child`, `/root/child/child`, `/root/child/child/child` and so on), which is awkward and slow.
+It also makes it difficult to evolve your design if you later need to handle a use case in which the relationship is not strictly a tree.

+For example, if you are representing information about files and folders in your bosk, one natural design would be to nest child folders inside parent folders, and make the files children of the folder they are in.
+**Don't do this.**

+Instead, create two top-level `Catalog`s: one for `File`s and one for `Folder`s.
+Represent their nesting relationships using `Reference`s.
+This way, two parameterized references can access all your objects: `/files/-file-` and `/folders/-folder-`.
+Later, if you discover you need to handle hard links, where the same file is in multiple folders, this becomes a straightforward extension instead of an awkward redesign.

 ### Glossary